Job satisfaction: Genetics

 The influence that genetics has had on a variety of individual differences is well documented.
 Some research suggests genetics also play a role in the intrinsic, direct experiences of job satisfaction like challenge or achievement (as opposed to extrinsic, environmental factors like working conditions).
-Notably, Arvey et al (1989) examined job satisfaction in 34 pairs of monozygotic twins who were reared apart to test for the existence of genetic influence on job satisfaction.
+Notably, Arvey et al. (1989) examined job satisfaction in 34 pairs of monozygotic twins who were reared apart to test for the existence of genetic influence on job satisfaction.
 After correcting for age and gender, they obtained an intra-class correlation of .31.
 This suggests that 31% of variance in job satisfaction has a genetic basis, the estimate would be slightly larger if corrected for measurement error.
 They also found that evidence of genetic heritability for job characteristics, such as complexity level, motor skill requirements, and physical demands.

 Personality

 Some research suggests an association between personality and job satisfaction.
 Specifically, this research describes the role of negative affectivity and positive affectivity.
 Negative affectivity is related strongly to the personality trait of neuroticism.
 Individuals high in negative affectivity are more prone to experience less job satisfaction.
 Positive affectivity is related strongly to the personality trait of extraversion.
 Those high in positive affectivity are more prone to be satisfied in most dimensions of their life, including their job.
 Differences in affectivity likely impact how individuals will perceive objective job circumstances like pay and working conditions, thus affecting their satisfaction in that job.

 There are two personality factors related to job satisfaction, alienation and locus of control.
 Employees who have an internal locus of control and feel less alienated are more likely to experience job satisfaction, job involvement and organizational commitment.
-A meta-analysis of 187 studies of job satisfaction concluded that high satisfaction was positively associated with internal locus of control.
+A meta-analysis of 187 studies of job satisfaction concluded that high satisfaction was positively associated with an internal locus of control.
 The study also showed characteristics like high Machiavellianism, narcissism, trait anger, type A personality dimensions of achievement striving and impatience/irritability, are also related to job satisfaction.